jagd/DSPSL/README.md

 ![Screenshot Unavailable](https://crwu.de/cn/blog/dspsl/screenshot_gui.png)
 ## Introduction
-A program to calculate the wave / characteristic impedance of the first (quasi-TEM) mode for the Double-Side Parallel Strip Line Calculator DSPSL.
+A program to calculate the wave / characteristic impedance of the first (quasi-TEM) mode for the Double-Side Parallel Strip Line (DSPSL) Calculator.
 Boundary Element Method (BEM) / Method of Moment (MoM) with Finite Volume Element is used.